 The Shoulder – Anatomy, How It Works, Why It Hurts!

-They are the linchpin of many movement functions and control, that once pain sets in, it can make day-to-day activities extremely painful and difficult to do.
+Shoulders are the linchpin of many movement functions and control, and once pain sets in, it can make day-to-day activities extremely painful and difficult to do.

 Simple tasks such as driving your car, working on the computer or washing your hair all become a challenge.